agaldran/cost_sensitive_loss_classification/README.md

 criterion = CostSensitiveLoss(n_classes)
 ```

-By default, `criterion` implements a cost matrix that penalizes faraway predictions more than closeby predictions, which a useful thing to have in image grading/ordinal classification problems:
+By default, `criterion` implements a cost matrix that penalizes faraway predictions more than closeby predictions, which is a useful thing to have in image grading/ordinal classification problems:

 ```
 print(criterion.M)